-4.1 AP2 - Tubbs Lane Footbridge
+4.2 AP2 - Tubbs Lane Footbridge

 Drainage of Tubbs Lane footbridge will be achieved through a combination of a formal piped drainage system and filter drains that will ultimately discharge directly into the adjacent drainage ditch (Please see Appendix 2 for details).
+The drainage system is split into two systems that discharge to the ditch via outfall headwalls labelled as HW23-18 and HW24-11 on Drawing No 5114534-ATK-SKT-DR-0003 in Appendix 2.